WilliamBlacksmith/WilliamBlacksmith.github.io/index.md

 </div>

-# Welcome to my to portfolio
+# Welcome

-My name is William Blacksmith Sr. and I currently work for the Sicangu Treaty Office located in Rosebud, South Dakota.
+I am a IT Specialist that work's for the Sicangu Treaty Office located on the Rosenbud Sioux Tribe reservation South Dakota.
 I am apart of a Sicangu Climate Center project that will bring alot of oppertunities to not only our tribe, but to the neighbouring tribes around us.
-It the capacity to improve our plates, wildlife and rivers.
+It has the capacity to improve our plates, wildlife and rivers.
 If you want to know more about the project that we are apart of.
-There's a link to our github page named [Sicangu Climate Center](https://github.com/Sicangu-Climate-Center)
+There's a link to our github page in the contact info that is listed.

 ---